Spring

 Perceived parameters

-These parameters provide more intuitive abd predictable controls over the generated curve, focusing on the visual feel rather than the underlying physics
+These parameters provide more intuitive and predictable controls over the generated curve, focusing on the visual feel rather than the underlying physics

 When using perceived parameters, the physics values are calculated automatically using Apple's SwiftUI spring model.